| Components change as improvements are made

 10 links at a time, but the full 18-piece set (for than 4' (1.3 m) total length

+gives great flexibility in designing and proportioning your robots.
 The links are made of hardened 6061-T6 structural grade aluminum alloy,

 which is precision-formed before hardening with our custom die.
 The links are

+then clear-anodized for durability and appearance.
 (B) The Diagonal Link has several other parts mounted to it so that it

 can function as a load-bearing and damping member in arm-like constructions